thisRedH/YACBFI/README.md

 It was harder than I could imagine.
 I relie so heavily upon `std::vector`, classes, and OOP that it was a real challenge.

 ## Requirements
- - A compiler that is capable of C99 (GCC, Clang, MSVC, ...)
+ - A compiler that is capable of C99 (GCC Testet)
 ### Additionally
  - GNU Make